-Supervisory Board committees
+4.7 Supervisory Board committees

-At its spring 2015 regrouping meeting, the Supervisory Board elected, from among its members, members for a one-year term to the following four committees: Working Committee, Audit Committee, Remuneration Committee and Risk Management Committee In addition, the presiding officers have a status comparable with a committee.
+At its regrouping meeting in spring 2017, the Supervisory Board elected from among its members five committees for a term of one year: Working Committee, Audit Committee, Remuneration Committee and Risk Management Committee as well as the central cooperative consolidated Executive Nomination Committee.
+In addition, the presiding officers have a status comparable with a committee.
 Acting as bodies supporting the Supervisory Board, as a rule the committees have no independent decision-making powers.

-The Supervisory Board also appoints, from among its members, members of the committees reporting to it and the Chair and Vice Chairs of the Audit Committee and the Risk Management Committee, and confirms the rules of procedures for the committees.
+The Supervisory Board also appoints, from among its members, members of the committees reporting to it and the Chair and Vice Chairs of the Audit Committee and the Risk Management Committee, and confirms the rules of procedure for the committees.